camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 | `Out` | **Load** output from the battery system | Positive consumption |
 | `Aux` | **Battery** bidirectional measurement | Positive charge, negative discharge |

-The final local ADC target has a voltage and current input for each channel, for six inputs on provisional GPIO 5 through 10.
+The VIEWE local ADC target has a voltage and current input for each channel:
+Sensor 1 / Solar uses voltage GPIO 6 and current GPIO 5; Sensor 2 / Load uses
+voltage GPIO 10 and current GPIO 9; Sensor 3 / Battery uses voltage GPIO 8 and
+current GPIO 7.
 Sources and devices may provide only a subset of the logical channels.
-Presence is explicit configuration/data;
-a floating ADC value is not attachment detection.
-The exact final pin/polarity map is part of the future on-site hardware-integration milestone.
+Presence is explicit configuration/data; a floating ADC value is not attachment detection.
+Logical-role and polarity mapping becomes persisted configuration in the sensor-mapping milestone.

 Initial nominal transfer functions, applied to calibrated ADC input voltage in volts, are: